salesforcecli/plugin-auth/messages/logout.md

 # noOrgSpecifiedWithJson

 You must specify a target-org (or default target-org config is set) or use --all flag when using the --json flag.

+# warning.NoAuthFoundForTargetOrg

+No authenticated org found with the username or alias of %s.